 Can nominees be based outside Morgantown?

 We consider nominees that are based outside Morgantown on a case-by-case basis.
 If an out-of-town nominee that operates in town legitimately fits the category and rises to the top, we let it into the final round.
 We know some people don’t think our Best of Morgantown contest should include out-of-towners, but we say competition is a good thing—may the best contender win!

 Can chain stores and franchises be nominated, or is it only for locals?

 While we love to see our hometown businesses shine, some categories just don’t have many locally owned businesses.
 It’s up to the voters to say what they support: Do they like the broad selection and hard-negotiated prices that big corporations can offer?
 Or do they prefer the individual expertise and personalized service we get from a neighborhood business?
 We’re happy to say that, over time, we’ve seen more local businesses nominated in nearly every category.

 Why did my category disappear?

 Check carefully—sometimes we change the wordings of categories to make them more clear.
-But we do also omit categories to try new ones—more than 100 are suggested to us each year.
+But we do also omit categories to try new ones—dozens are suggested to us each year.
 Now that BOM has reached 101 categories, we’re capping it at that.
 If we hear that a former category is sorely missed, we may try to bring it back.